robertbraeutigam/scan/README.md

 ## Solution Overview

-SCAN is defined on top of the Internet Protocol (IP), so off-the-shelf internet networking tools and devices can be used to build the physical network, including routers, repeaters, cables or even WiFi.
+SCAN is defined on top of the Internet Protocol (IP), so off-the-shelf internet networking tools and devices, such as routers, repeaters, cables, WiFi or even VPNs, can be used to build the physical network.
 There is no requirement on the physical network topology, nor on any particular network service to be available, as long as individual devices can communicate with each other.

 All communication is peer-to-peer and end-to-end encrypted with automatically rotating keys.
-This means there is no central component or server, and all communication is secured against third parties.
+This means there is no central component or server, and all communication is secured against third parties even through untrusted infrastructure.

 All devices have a uniform interface, which mainly consist of these things: